London is Blue Dispatch #007

 I cannot predict Graham Potter’s future any more than I can tell you which side of my grandmother I will see tomorrow.
 Should Potter stay or should he go?
 It does not matter which side of the line you’re on, because you can make valid arguments for both.
 But that is not the question I’m asking myself.
 I’m asking myself the same list of questions I turn to when my grandmother is impossible to live with – Will I have any regrets if this all ends at this very moment?
 Have I truly exhausted the limits of my patience and faith?
 Am I doing enough to help?

-The owners promised a full culture overhaul of the club when they took over.
+The owners promised a full cultural overhaul of the club when they took over.
 So far, they've delivered a lot on that promise.
 They brought in a crop of promising, driven players from all across Europe.
 They got the best recruitment experts with proven track records.
 They brought in an external consultant who helped forge the work culture of one of the greatest sports teams ever.
 The only thing about the culture the owners haven't been able to press a hard reset on, is us.

 It took me years to realize that fighting my grandmother's fire with my own fire burnt out both of us and left us choking on smoke.
 It does not work, which should be pretty damn obvious because firefighters don’t carry flamethrowers.
-So I chose to meet her rage with tranquility.
+So I chose to meet her rage with tranquillity.
 For her to show the slightest inclination of getting better, I had to be better first.

 The players are shocked and look helpless.